MicrosoftDocs/power-automate-docs/articles/minit/options.md

 :::image type="content" source="media/options/options-download-checkmarked.png" alt-text="Screenshot of the 'Options' screen with 'Keep process model in cloud option' checked.":::

-When you check the option, these sections:
+When you check the option, the following sections are made hidden and not relevant after the application restart:

 - Data storage location
 - Automatic download process data

-are made hidden and not relevant after the application restart.

 ## Related information